HassanSajjad-302/HMake/Projects/UE5/README.md

 - Implement the `.uproject`/`.uplugin` descriptor plan above.
 It corresponds to UBT's `SetupProjectModules()` and `SetupPlugins()`.
-- Add explicit validation/diagnostics for legacy circular module declarations and implement modular shared-library import-library handling if modular UE targets are brought up.
+- Add explicit validation/diagnostics for circular module declarations and implement modular shared-library import-library handling if modular UE targets are brought up.
 - Discover and generate additional platform/configuration command rows from their